-Extraction and immunoafinity column clean step was performed according to the method described by Stroka and Anklam, 2000 [8].
+Extraction and immunoafinity column clean step was performed according to the method described by Stroka and Anklam [8].
 The samples were extracted with acetonitrile-water solution (85/15) (V/V).
-The extracted was filtered and diluted (5 ml) with phosphate buffer saline (PBS) (95 ml).
-Filtrate was passed through the immunoaffinity column (Afla B G.1003, VICAM) and AFS were eluted with 1.25 ml and washed with 1.75 ml of water.
-Eluate was collected and directly used in the HPLC system.
+The extracted was filtered and diluted (5 mL) with phosphate buffer saline (PBS, 95 mL).
+Filtrate was passed through an immunoaffinity column (Afla B G.1003, VICAM) and AFS were eluted with 1.25 mL and washed with water (1.75 mL).
+Eluate was collected and directly used for the HPLC analysis.